-Students gain valuable experience and critical on-the-job training as well as the opportunity to explore occupations.
-Students greatly benefit from being trained by a business mentor in a real-world setting that helps our students build the physical, social and employment skills needed to be successful in the world of work.
+Students gain valuable experience, critical on-the-job training, and the opportunity to explore occupations.
+Students greatly benefit from being trained by a business mentor in a real-world setting that helps our students build the physical, social, and employment skills needed to be successful in the world of work.